PsyDak-Meng/Amazon-Dissatisfaction-Prediction/README.md

 # Unveiling Graph Based Insights For Predicting Customer Dissatisfaction
-Data Science for Social Network Project on Amazon Dissatisfaction Prediction using Graph Network &amp; Textual &amp; Image data.<br>
-Our proposed method leverages user-product relation with a tripartite graph, then initializes user, product and review data using BERT and trains a GCN according to graph on supervised satisfaction scores. <br>
+Leveraging user-product relation with a tripartite graph, then initializes user, product and review data using BERT and trains a GCN according to graph on supervised satisfaction scores. <br>
 ![framework](tripartite.jpg)

 ## Preprocessing